Tag: Hywel Williams

 The below Parliamentary question was asked by Hywel Williams on 2016-05-26.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what representations he has made to his Iranian counterpart on allegations that Baha’i people sentenced to prison terms in Golestan province were tortured, forced to sign confessions and denied access to legal representation.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what recent reports he has received on allegations of torture and threats of physical and sexual violence against Baha’is sentenced to prison terms in Golestan province, Iran.

 Mr Tobias Ellwood

-We have made no specific representations on behalf of the group mentioned.
+We have had no specific reporting nor have we made representations on behalf of the group mentioned.
 However, we consistently raise our concerns about the treatment of the Baha’i community in Iran with the Iranian Government.
 We call on Iran to cease harassment of all religious minorities and to fulfil its international and domestic obligations to allow freedom of religion to all Iranians.

 • Hywel Williams – 2022 Speech on the Australia and New Zealand Trade Bill